Joseph Lister: 1858 On the early stages of inflammation

 This section deals with the aggregation of the cells of the blood, which occurs during the process of clotting.
 It shows that when blood is removed from the body this aggregation depends on their possessing a certain degree of mutual adhesiveness, which is much greater in the white blood cells than in the red blood cells.
-This property, though apparently not depending upon vitality, is capable of remarkable variations, in consequence of very slight chemical changes in the blood plasma.
+This property, though apparently not depending upon vitality, is capable of remarkable variations, in consequence of slight chemical changes in the blood plasma.